 Strikes, quality drive slow Hyundai Motor's U.S. growth

-SEOUL/DETROIT, Sept 5 (Reuters) - Strike action in South Korea has left automaker Hyundai Motor running out of cars to sell in the crucial U.S. market at a time when rivals such as Toyota Motor are clawing back lost market share.
+SEOUL/DETROIT (Reuters) - Strike action in South Korea has left automaker Hyundai Motor (005380.KS) running out of cars to sell in the crucial U.S. market at a time when rivals such as Toyota Motor (7203.T) are clawing back lost market share.

-Hyundai was the only major carmaker to gain U.S. market share during the 2009 downturn, but it's now losing ground - its market share slid to 4.8 percent in August from 5.5 percent a year ago and 5.4 percent in July.
+Hyundai was the only major carmaker to gain U.S. market share during the 2009 downturn, but it's now losing ground - its market share slid to 4.8 percent last month from 5.5 percent a year ago and 5.4 percent in July.

 "We have an insanely low supply on the ground ...
 The unfortunate thing is from the time they say they're going to invest in a new plant, we don't see those cars for 24 months or more.
 They've got to hurry up."